Atarity/2048-solver-bot/readme.md

  13. ~~Remove intertools~~
  14. ~~Criteria: Numb of identical tiles on one line after turn~~
  15. ~~Criteria: Max board tile is in a corner~~
- 16. Criteria: Max 8 board tiles is in one sector
+ 16. Criteria: Max 8 board tiles is in one sector or idealGarden match
  17. Unified cosmo credit system based on max turn score
  18. ~~Loglevel~~
  19. ~~Wait until page loading??
 OK fuck this shit~~